phill-holland/polymorphic-program/README.md

 - Add code mutation function

-- Suppress output of anything that's not a string (i.e. integers/booleans)
+- Suppress output of anything that's not a string (i.e. integers/booleans) (DONEISH)

-- Add google tests
+- Add google tests (DONE)

+- Ensure in block._loop function, doesn't go into infinite loop

 - Include the generation code, as part of the randomly generated code (self replicating, can it generate code that generates copies of itself)